maxBRT/mvnp/README.md

 Maven is great, and that's why I'm building on top of it.

-But let's be honest: Maven shines when you abstract it behind an IDE and click your way into creating classes and adding dependencies.
+But let's be honest: Maven shines when you abstract it behind an IDE.
 When it comes to using a terminal-centric workflow and a text editor like Neovim, Java tooling just isn't there.

 **Maven Plus (mvnp)** bridges that gap with an intuitive command-line experience for Maven projects